kyma-project/website/docs/banner-modification.md

 //"limits for title length" -> still valid? we have dynamic sizing of banner to solve this issue

-To edit banner on the website you have to make changes in [banners.json](../src/banner/banners.json).
-This file has following structure:
+To edit the banner on the website, make changes in [`banners.json`](../src/banner/banners.json).
+This file has the following structure:

 ```json
 [